 As this is a household survey, our figures do not include people staying in hospitals, care homes or other institutional settings.
 In these settings, rates of COVID-19 infection are likely to be different.
-More information about rates of COVID-19 in care homes can be found in Impact of coronavirus in care homes in England: 26 May to 19 June 2020.
+More information about rates of COVID-19 in care homes can be found in June 2020.

-Figure 1: The most recent modelled estimate suggests the number of infections has increased in recent weeks
+Figure 1: The most recent modelled estimate shows the number of infections in England has increased in recent weeks